dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 The famous CEA/CTA-2034 charts, popularized by Dr. Floyd Toole.
 These provide a good summary of the measurements from a perceptual perspective.
 Speakers are presented side-by-side for easy comparison.

 Remember:
  - **All the charts are interactive.** Use the mousewheel to zoom, and drag & drop to pan.
+Double-click to reset the view.
  - **Charts will not be generated if the section they're under is folded while the notebook is running.** To manually load a chart after running the notebook, click on the square to the left of the *Show Code* button.
 Or simply use *Run all* again after unfolding the section.

 ```python